 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG4500B compare to generators of similar power (between 3000 and 4000 W).

-- Thanks to an impressive running time of 15 hours at 50% load, the PG4500B benefits from a higher run time than many generators of a similar output.
+- As the PG4500B features an autonomy of around 15 hours at 50% load, it has a higher run time than an average generator of its power range.
 If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Honda EB4000X, which is able to run for around 16 hours .

 The bottom line

 - In the expected price range

 - Several accessories included